Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise

-In this section, we present the solution techniques of D3ROC.
-To solve the inner loop minimization, we utilize differential dynamic programming.
-However, for this method to be effective, we require the reference distribution, which we estimate using observed data.
-This estimation considers both stationary and state-dependent noise distributions.
-To solve the outer loop minimization, we employ the cross-entropy method as in \cite{nishimura2021rat}.
-In order to use this method, we need to estimate the KL divergence bound from observed data, while also considering both stationary and state-dependent noise distributions.
-The implementation details of the cross-entropy method can be found in \cite{nishimura2021rat}.
+In this section, we present \ours.
+The objective of \ours~is to first estimate the uncertainty distribution and a bound for the KL divergence, and then solve the optimization problem of Eq. \ref{droc}. \ours~distinguishes itself from traditional DROC approaches that rely on given ambiguity sets \cite{nishimura2021rat, hu2013kullback, li2018kullback, duchi2018learning} by utilizing data-driven techniques.
+In Section \ref{ddp}, we address the inner minimization over control inputs $\mathbf{u}$ using Differential Dynamic Programming (DDP) \cite{tassa2014control, bechtle2020curious, nishimura2021rat}.
+However, for DDP to be effective, we require the reference distribution $q$, which we estimate using observed data.
+Next, for the outer minimization over the risk-sensitivity parameter $\theta$, we adopt the cross-entropy method as described in \cite{nishimura2021rat}.
+To apply this method successfully, we estimate the KL divergence bound $d$.
+We study two scenarios for the parameters estimation: (1) stationary noise distribution in Section \ref{stationary}, and (2) state-dependent noise distribution in Section \ref{state-dependent}.